Table of contents: Economy driving mode ↓ Safety rules when working on the… ↓

 The way you drive your car has a significant impact on fuel consumption.

-- Drive off immediately after starting the engine, even in cold weather.
+- After starting the engine, start driving immediately, even in freezing temperatures.

-- For expected stops of more than 40 seconds, turn off the engine.
+- If stops are expected to last more than 40 seconds, turn off the engine.

 - Drive in the highest possible gear.

-- Try to maintain a constant speed on the longest sections of the path possible, avoid high speeds.
-While driving, be prudent and do not brake unnecessarily.
+- Try to maintain a constant speed on the longest possible sections of the road, avoid high speeds.
+When driving, be prudent, and do not brake unnecessarily.

-- Do not carry useless additional cargo in the car, remove attachments from the car, such as a roof rack, as soon as possible.
+- Do not carry unnecessary additional cargo in your vehicle; remove any attachments, such as roof racks, from your vehicle as soon as possible.

-- Constantly check the tire pressure, do not operate the car with low tire pressure.
+- Check tire pressure regularly, do not operate the vehicle with low tire pressure.

-Safety rules for working on the fuel system
+Safety rules when working on the fuel system

 Safety instructions

-- When working on the fuel system, do not use open flames, electric welding, or tools that may generate sparks.
-Make sure there is a charged fire extinguisher in the immediate vicinity of the workplace.
+- When working on the fuel system, do not use open flames, electric welding or tools that may generate sparks.
+Make sure that a charged fire extinguisher is in the immediate vicinity of the work area.

-- Work on the fuel system must be carried out in a well-ventilated area, for which all windows and doors can be opened to create a draft.
+- Work on the fuel system must be carried out in a well-ventilated area, for which you can open all windows and doors to create a draft.

 - The fuel system is under pressure.
-When disconnecting system components, fuel can splatter, so use goggles to protect your eyes from fuel getting into them.
-If fuel comes into contact with skin, wash the area with plenty of water.
-Collect spilled fuel with a rag.
+When disconnecting system components, fuel may splash out, so use goggles to protect your eyes from fuel getting into them.
+If fuel gets on your skin, rinse the area with plenty of water.
+Collect any leaking fuel with a rag.

-The hoses are attached to the pipelines with band clamps or clamping brackets.
-Clamping brackets are replaced with tape clamps during repairs.
+Hoses are secured to pipelines using band clamps or clamping brackets.
+Clamping brackets are replaced with band clamps during repairs.
 The use of clamping or screw clamps is not permitted.
-Special pliers are used for mounting tape clamps, for example, HAZET 798-5.
+Special pliers, such as HAZET 798-5, are used to install band clamps.

-- Lay the removed parts on a clean surface and cover them with foil or paper.
+- Place the removed parts on a clean surface and cover them with foil or paper.
 Do not use fibrous rags.

-- Close open connections or plug them if repairs are to be made after some time.
+- Close or plug open connections if repairs are to be made over a period of time.

 - Install only clean parts.
-Remove spare parts from their packages just before installing them.
-Do not use parts that arrived unpackaged (e.g. in tool boxes, etc.).
+Remove spare parts from their packaging immediately before installing them.
+Do not use parts that are not packaged (for example, in toolboxes, etc.).

-- With an open fuel system, if possible, do not work with compressed air.
+- If possible, do not work with compressed air when the fuel system is open.
 Try not to move the car.

-- Do not use silicone based sealants.
-The residues of silicone components sucked in by the engine do not burn out in the engine and damage the lambda sensor.
+- Do not use silicone-containing sealants.
+The residues of silicone components sucked in by the engine do not burn in the engine and damage the lambda sensor.

 1 - ventilation hose,